alexanderlin-com/Audio-and-PDF-Reader/README.md

 - download Xcode (check)
 - make a basic content window (check)
 - make a basic application that runs (check)
-- add the ability to load mp3 files (check)
+- add the ability to load audio files (check)
-- add ability to play mp3 files (check)
+- add ability to play audio files (check)
 - add ability to read eBooks (.pdf and .epub)
 - add ability to remember where you left off when restarting the app
 - add ability to hold multiple files